In just two years, dating app Tinder had acquired 50 million users– each of them logging into the app an average 11 times a day.

 2. Tinder acquired more than 10,000 new users by getting sorority girls and fraternity boys to sign up for the app.

-Tinder’s early customer acquisition success can be attributed to then-CMO Whitney Wolfe’s idea – travelling to colleges around the country.
+Tinder’s early customer acquisition success can be attributed to then-CMO Whitney Wolfe’s idea – traveling to colleges around the country.

 In an interview with Bloomberg, Tinder’s technical co-founder Joe Munoz explained: